agrawalshrawan245/proshop-app/README.md

 -   Step 1 Install Heroku CLI for windows/ ubuntu.

--   Step 2 Create a file and name `Procfile` and the content should be :-
+-   Step 2 Create a file and name `Procfile` in root folder and the content should be :-

 ```
 web: node backend/server.js
 ```

--   Step 3 Paste the heroku-postbuild script in package.json file
+-   Step 3 Paste the heroku-postbuild script in root/package.json file

 ```json
     "heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix frontend
     && npm run build --prefix frontend"
 ```

--   Step 4 Add this code to the `server.js` file.
+-   Step 4 Add this code to the `backend/server.js` file.

 ```java
 if (process.env.NODE_ENV === 'production') {